Vector bundles of non-negative curvature over cohomogeneity one manifolds: Manifolds of cohomogeneity at most one and non-negative curvature

-All these actions have codimension two singular orbits (hence carry invariant metrics of non-negative curvature by \Cref{THM:GroveZiller_cohomo1}) and the isotropy groups associated to the singular orbits have maximal rank.
+All these actions have codimension two singular orbits and the isotropy groups associated to the singular orbits have maximal rank.
 However, in order to apply Part~(1) of \Cref{THM: big theorem} we need all isotropy groups to be connected, thus we consider the action corresponding to $k=1$.
 We summarize the discussion in the following proposition, where $T^n:=(S^1)^{n}$ denotes the $n$-dimensional torus.